top of page

 • Use the Horseradish Apricot Mustard as a roast meat glaze, or over your Christmas ham – mix with olive oil, and spread over the meat during the last 20 minutes in the oven.

-• Try Horseradish mashed potato and Horseradish Aioli.
+• Try horseradish mashed potato and horseradish aioli.

 • Make a horseradish butter to melt on top of your steak or crayfish.